 Human genetics and genomics research is also delivering hope for the millions of people in the United States living with rare diseases.
-The NIH's Undiagnosed Diseases Network (UDN) was created to establish a nationwide network of researchers and clinicians who leverage advances in genomics tools and research to uncover the mechanisms underlying rare diseases and conditions, which collectively impact approximately 25 million Americans.
+For example, decades of work funded by the NIH have led to the first FDA approved drug for treating progeria, a rare pediatric genetic disorder that causes accelerated aging and premature death in children.
+This advancement was made possible by our understanding of human genetics and subsequent knowledge of exactly how a single gene mutation leads to disease.
+In addition, the NIH's Undiagnosed Diseases Network (UDN) was created to establish a nationwide network of researchers and clinicians who leverage advances in genomics tools and research to uncover the mechanisms underlying rare diseases and conditions, which collectively impact approximately 25 million Americans.
 Funding for the UDN has improved the ability for patients suffering from undiagnosed conditions to receive the clarity of a diagnosis and has contributed to major advances in therapies (e.g., gene and cell therapy) that can be used to treat both rare and common genetic diseases.
-Critically, these advances are driven by NIH's robust support for basic research to better understand disease mechanisms.
+Knowledge gained from the study of rare genetic diseases will also impact our approach to treating common diseases.
+Critically, these advances are driven by NIH's robust support for fundamental research to better understand disease mechanisms.
 The Consolidated Appropriations Act 2023 reaffirmed the importance of the UDN and ASHG supports its continuation as a priority program at the NIH.